chemprop/chemprop/README.md

 **PyTorch GPU:** Although PyTorch is installed automatically along with `chemprop`, you may need to install the GPU version manually.
 Instructions are available [here](https://pytorch.org/get-started/locally/).

-**kyotocabinet**: If you get warning messages about `kyotocabinet` not being installed, it's safe to ignore them.

 ## Web Interface

 For those less familiar with the command line, we also have a web interface which allows for basic training and predicting.
 An example of the website (in demo mode with training disabled) is available here: [chemprop.csail.mit.edu](chemprop.csail.mit.edu).